awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/run-greengrass-docker-automatic-provisioning.md

 To complete this tutorial, you need the following\.
 + An AWS account\.
 If you don't have one, see [Set up an AWS account](setting-up.md#set-up-aws-account)\.
-+ An AWS IAM user\.
-For information about the minimal IAM policy that the installer requires to automatically provision resources, see [Minimal IAM policy for installer to provision resources](provision-minimal-iam-policy.md)\.
++ An AWS IAM user with permissions to provision the AWS IoT and IAM resources for a Greengrass core device\.
+The AWS IoT Greengrass Core software installer uses your AWS credentials to automatically provision these resources\.
+For information about the minimal IAM policy to automatically provision resources, see [Minimal IAM policy for installer to provision resources](provision-minimal-iam-policy.md)\.
 + An AWS IoT Greengrass Docker image\.
-You can pull an AWS IoT Greengrass Docker image from Docker Hub or Amazon Elastic Container Registry \(Amazon ECR\), or you can [build an image from the AWS IoT Greengrass Dockerfile](build-greengrass-dockerfile.md)\.
+This tutorial shows you how to pull the AWS IoT Greengrass Docker image from Docker Hub\.
+You can also [pull the AWS IoT Greengrass Docker image](run-greengrass-docker.md#pull-greengrass-docker-image) from Amazon Elastic Container Registry \(Amazon ECR\), or you can [build an image from the AWS IoT Greengrass Dockerfile](build-greengrass-dockerfile.md)\.
 + <a name="docker-host-reqs"></a>A Linux\-based operating system with an internet connection\.
 + <a name="docker-engine-reqs"></a>[Docker Engine](https://docs.docker.com/engine/install/) version 18\.09 or later\.
 + <a name="docker-compose-reqs"></a>\(Optional\) [Docker Compose](https://docs.docker.com/compose/install/) version 1\.22 or later\.
 Docker Compose is required only if you want to use the Docker Compose CLI to run your Docker images\.